hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-telemac.md

 [...]
 ```

-*What does this mean?* If `mdump` can read the mesh, the mesh file itself is OK and potential calculation errors stem from other files such as the steering file or the boundary conditions.
+**What this output means:** If `mdump` can read the mesh, the mesh file itself is OK and potential calculation errors stem from other files such as the steering file or the boundary conditions.
 Otherwise, revise the mesh file and resolve any potential issue.

 ## Boundaries